Find your motivation

 - Take stock No one enjoys the post-Christmas weigh in, but if you’re planning on getting rid of the festive excess, it’s important to know where you’re starting from.
 Step on the scales, decide on a target weight, and use it as motivation to head in the right direction.

-Thou shalt remove all temptation
+Thou shalt remove

 Holding onto that last Chocolate Orange, wedge of Stilton or bottle of Baileys?
 If you’re serious about getting back to healthy habits, a cupboard clearout is the first step.